-In 1869 Mr. Thomas Gould, solicitor, moved to Gornal and this house became his residence, the house was named after his birthplace in Petworth, Sussex, Thomas William Dalton Gould died on 29th May, 1909.
+In 1869, Mr. Thomas Gould, solicitor, moved to Gornal and this became his residence, the house was named after his birthplace in Petworth, Sussex, Thomas William Dalton Gould died on 29th May, 1909.

 His widow Emily was still living there in 1912 with her family, she died in 1919.

 Later, around 1915, this became the residence of Arthur Allen.

-He called it 'Allendale', Mr. Allen who was a senior director of Alfred Allen Engineering of Deepdale.
-Lane died in 1934.
+He called it 'Allendale', Mr. Allen who was a senior director of Alfred Allen Engineering of Deepdale Lane.

 Mrs. Hannah Jane Allen, his widow, was still living at 'Allandale' in 1940 (N.B., spelling change).
 [Kellys Trade Directory]

 Petworth House or part of, was purchased and converted into a Welfare Institute for the benefit of local miners.
 The Miners Welfare was opened on 23rd December, 1924.

 The 1939 Register shows Noel G. and Mary J. Potter as Steward and Stewardess at 'Miners Welfare Club', with address now being No.2 Church Street.
 In 1940, it was referred to as 'Gornal Miners Welfare Club' with the Hon.
 Sec. being J.L.Smith.
 [Kellys Trade Directory]

 At what point Petworth was split into the two properties is not known, however one of the dwellings is still called 'Allandale' [No.1], the other part 'Keidel House' [No.2].

 this aye fur noggin yeds